Sv443/BetterYTM-Plugin-Template/README.md

 The library [UserUtils](https://github.com/Sv443-Network/UserUtils) is also included to provide a plethora of useful functions and classes for UserScripts.
 I highly recommend checking it out!
 It is included on the BYTM API via `unsafeWindow.BYTM.UserUtils`.

+> [!NOTE]
-Lastly, if your plugin is published, send me a quick [E-Mail](https://sv443.net/) or message on [Discord](https://dc.sv443.net/) so I can add it to the [BetterYTM Plugin List.](https://github.com/Sv443/BetterYTM#plugins)
+> If your plugin is published, send me a quick [E-Mail](https://sv443.net/) or message on [Discord](https://dc.sv443.net/) so I can add it to the [BetterYTM Plugin List.](https://github.com/Sv443/BetterYTM#plugins)
-You can also contact me for questions and help or to request features to be exposed on the API.
+> You can also contact me for questions and help or to request features to be exposed on the API.

 Have fun creating your plugin!